shuttle-hq/shuttle/README.md

 - [Community Forum](https://github.com/shuttle-hq/shuttle/discussions).
 Best for: help with building, discussion about best practices.
 - [GitHub Issues](https://github.com/shuttle-hq/shuttle/issues).
 Best for: bugs and errors you encounter using Shuttle.
 - [Discord](https://discord.gg/shuttle).
 Best for: sharing your applications and hanging out with the community.
 - [Twitter](https://twitter.com/shuttle_dev).
-Best for: keeping up with announcements and releases
+Best for: keeping up with announcements and releases.

 ## Status